weiserlab/ambuj/index.md

 I am located at [Computing 3(COM3)](https://com3.comp.nus.edu.sg/).
 My address is: #02-25, Computing 3, School of Computing, 11 Research Link, Singapore 119391.
 Email: [ambujv@nus.edu.sg](mailto:ambujv@nus.edu.sg),  Phone: +65 - 86706948

-### Background and Interests
+### Background

 You can read more about me in the [background](https://weiserlab.github.io/ambuj/background) section.

 ABB and the National University of Singapore have also featured me, potentially providing insights into my background and interests: (ABB Featured artice)[(English)](https://new.abb.com/hvg-award/winner-announcement-2019/the-awardee)[(Swedish)](https://new.abb.com/news/sv/detail/46349/jag-alskar-att-designa-system-som-gor-verklig-skillnad), and (NUS Featured Article)[(English)](https://www.comp.nus.edu.sg/news/features/2023-making-iot-devices-ambujvarshney/)

-## Research Interest
+## Interests
 Our vision is to seamlessly integrate digital and physical worlds, thus providing tools for exploring and better understanding our reality.
 We are pursuing three broad research directions; [ExaHal], [STICORS] and [Beyond RF].

 I am fortunate to work alongside an incredible group of students from varied backgrounds.
-We thrive in a diverse, inclusive environment that cherishes diversity of perspectives and ensures equal opportunity for everyone.
+We thrive in a diverse, inclusive environment that cherishes diversity of perspectives and ensures equal opportunity.
 Throughout my academic career, I have mentored students from over 11 nationalities, including transfeminine non-binary individuals.

-## Teaching and Mentorship
+## Mentorship

 **Postdoctoral Scholars**